Hardware Guide: Your Personal Computer and Equipment

 Vision Screeners

-Depending on your practice’s network and hardware configuration, PCC can support GoCheck Kids, an iPhone-based solution that allows you to send results directly to PCC EHR’s Import Documents tool.
+Depending on your practice’s network and hardware configuration, PCC may support vision screeners such as GoCheck Kids and Welch Allyn Spot Vision Screener.
+These screeners send results directly to PCC EHR’s Import Documents tool.
+However, some configurations may require that you purchase third-party software.

 Other Hardware and Software Needs